kiwi0fruit/jats/README.md

 So each of the static-dynamic functions can be under a temperament that could be described approximately like (just a random classification that most likely is wrong):

-* OEP - spontaneous proactivity (flexible-maneuvering),
+* OEP - spontaneous proactivity (flexible-maneuvering, nondynamic-extraverted-perceiving),
-* YEJ - rigid proactivity (linear-assertive),
+* YEJ - rigid proactivity (linear-assertive, dynamic-extraverted-judging),
-* OIJ - rigid reactivity (balanced stable),
+* OIJ - rigid reactivity (balanced stable, nondynamic-introverted-judging),
-* YIP - spontaneous reactivity aka adaptivity (receptive-adaptive).
+* YIP - spontaneous reactivity aka adaptivity (receptive-adaptive, dynamic-introverted-perceiving).

 So To.dom.entp. would have dominant drive of spontaneous proactivity concerning systems.